01-edu/public/subjects/java/piscine/Chifoumi/README.md

 ### Prerequisite

-Create a file `ChifoumiAction.java` and paste the following content :
+Create a file `ChifoumiAction.java` and paste the following code inside it:

 ```java
 public enum ChifoumiAction {